The DSI recognizes contributions staff make to LLNL's data science community through periodic Data Scientist Spotlights.

 Data Science Engineer

 Mason Sage’s zeal for interdisciplinary research was ignited in trade school, when he discovered mechatronics—a hands-on fusion of electrical engineering, mechanical engineering, and computer science.
 He went on to an Engineering/Computer Science degree, a robotics engineering stint at Tesla, and work in the semiconductor field before gravitating to LLNL’s high-stakes challenges in 2022.
-Sage is a staff research engineer supporting the Mechanical Engineering Department where he’s helping to build a system for the Modular Autonomous Research Systems (MARS) project that’s automated enough to perform specified processes and intelligent enough to make decisions based on experience.
+Sage is a staff research engineer supporting the Materials Engineering Division where he’s helping to build a system for the Modular Autonomous Research Systems (MARS) project that’s automated enough to perform specified processes and intelligent enough to make decisions based on experience.
 For the HAMMER project, he builds mechatronics elements.
 He especially likes designing processes for generating data and then finding automated processes to refine those processes, stating, “Automating projects opens up a lot of doors.”
 Sage has enjoyed success in his short time at the Lab and looks forward to applying his expertise to concepts for self-driving laboratories.
 “I like working on whatever is cutting edge and staying ahead of the curve,” he says.
 “Working in national security has been rewarding.”

 Aldair Gongora